-Nevertheless, in the same Matthew 5:28 spirit of delineating the intended meaning of the God’s law, Christ in Matthew 19:9 (cf. Matthew 5:32) proclaims that a man who divorces his wife (for any other reason than her infidelity) and marries another commits adultery.
+Nevertheless, in the same Matthew 5:28 spirit of delineating the intended meaning of God’s law, Christ in Matthew 19:9 (cf. Matthew 5:32) proclaims that a man who divorces his wife (for any other reason than her infidelity) and marries another commits adultery.
 In other words, “An illegitimate divorce gives place to adultery because God doesn’t recognize the divorce, and sees a new relationship as bigamous.”³ Bigamy is the illegal marriage to a second person while still legally married to a first.
 Contrary to the Pharisaic mindset, Christ’s teaching showed that an unlawfully divorced man is actually still married to his unlawfully divorced wife—at least in God’s sight.
 Matthew 19:9 implies that if a man is still married, then it is adulterous to marry again.
 One necessary inference then, of Matthew 19:9 is that a currently married person cannot engage in subsequent marriages without committing adultery.
 Otherwise, there would be no reason for Christ to label as adultery, the acquisition of a new wife by the illegitimately divorced man.
-Because it is the case that any man who comes along and marries an unlawfully divorced woman commits adultery (Mark 10:12), and because it is also the case that all unlawfully divorced men are men who, upon remarriage, become guilty of adultery (Mark 10:11), it becomes necessary and prudent to categorize polygamy as a form of adultery—howbeit one that does not require capital punishment (Leviticus 20:10; Deuteronomy 22:21-24).
+Because it is the case that any man who comes along and marries an unlawfully divorced woman commits adultery (Mark 10:12), and because it is also the case that all unlawfully divorced men are men who, upon remarriage, become guilty of adultery (Mark 10:11), it becomes both necessary and prudent to categorize polygamy as a form of adultery—howbeit one that does not require capital punishment (Leviticus 20:10; Deuteronomy 22:21-24).